BuGlessRB/remixml/README.md

      Or, alternately, if the attribute is empty, a javascript from the content of this tag is stored.
    - `nojscache`<br />
-     If non-empty, ensure that the expression does not enter the javascript compiled-function-cache.
+     If non-empty, ensure that the `expr`ession does not enter the javascript compiled-function-cache.
    - `regexp`<br />
      A regular expression to match the content to.